Below sets out information in relation to the services we provide you.

 3. Regulatory Regime

-JCRA is authorised and regulated by the Financial Conduct Authority (“FCA”), 12 Endeavour Square, London E20 1JN, United Kingdom, for certain designated investment business under number 145229.
+JCRA is authorised and regulated by the Financial Conduct Authority (“FCA”), 25 The North Colonnade, London E14 5HS, United Kingdom for certain designated investment business under number 145229.
+The FCA register detailing JCRA’s status can be accessed here.

 Subject to paragraph 8 below, we owe an overriding duty of confidentiality to our clients which includes prospective and former clients.